hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.
 Changing this updates the existing server metadata.

+* `config_drive` - (Optional) Whether to use the config_drive feature to
+    configure the instance.
+Changing this creates a new server.

 * `admin_pass` - (Optional) The administrative password to assign to the server.
     Changing this changes the root password on the existing server.